prebid/prebid-server-java/docs/endpoints/cookieSync.md

 `limit` is optional.
 If present and greater than zero, it will limit the number of syncs returned to `limit`, dropping some syncs to get the count down to limit if more would otherwise have been returned.
 This is to facilitate clients not overloading a user with syncs the first time they are encountered.

+`filterSettings` is optional.
+It defines which bidders are allowed to use which usersync method.

 If `gdpr` is  omitted, callers are still encouraged to send `gdpr_consent` if they have it.
 Depending on how the Prebid Server host company has configured their servers, they may or may not require it for cookie syncs.